AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Discussion

 \citet{vinko_luminous_2014} also observed a UV underluminosity in Dougie, similar to what we observe for AT2019cmw in Section~\ref{sec:UVSuppression}.
 One possible explanation that they suggested was the appearance of UV absorption features as seen in the case of PS1-11af by \citet{chornock_ultraviolet-bright_2013}.
 As seen in Figure~\ref{fig:Spectra_cmw}, the spectra that we obtained from LRIS cover a large portion of the same wavelengths as the $u$-band filter on the LT ($1950\,\AA$ to $2632\,\AA$ in rest-frame), and do not show any emerging absorption features.
 As such, this likely does not explain the rapid $u$-band fading that we observe from AT2019cmw.
 The physical origin of this behaviour is therefore currently unknown.

 However, the presence of UV absorption features at wavelengths not covered by our optical spectroscopy could potentially explain an underluminosity in the \textit{Swift} UV bands that we find hints of in Figure~\ref{fig:SEDs}.
 As can be seen in Figure 9 of \citet{hung_discovery_2019}, several TDEs display prominent UV spectral features, both in absorption and emission between $\sim1000\,\AA - 2000\,\AA$.
-A notable example that they show is the TDE iPTF15af which, although it displayed broad hydrogen and helium emission in the optical in contrast to AT2019cmw's featureless spectra, showed broad UV absorption troughs similar to broad absorption line quasars \citep{blagorodnova_broad_2019}.
+A notable example that they show is the TDE iPTF15af which, although its optical spectra presented with hydrogen and helium emission features superimposed on a blue continuum in contrast to AT2019cmw's featureless spectra, showed broad UV absorption troughs from elements such as oxygen and carbon similar to broad absorption line quasars \citep{blagorodnova_broad_2019}.
 Comprehensive UV spectral follow-up of a larger sample of TDEs would be useful in determining how common such UV spectral features are in TDEs.

 Potential UV absorption features are not taken into account in the model fits discussed in Section~\ref{sec:Redback} and Section~\ref{sec:Outflow}, although our \textsc{Redback} model fit suggested significant host extinction/reddening.
 The presence of any UV absorption features could mean that our value for host extinction, and thus our estimate for the luminosity and disrupted star mass, are overestimated.
 As stated in Section~\ref{sec:RedbackLimitations} however, when we performed a fit to the Cooling Envelope model using our derived blackbody luminosities from Section~\ref{sec:Blackbody} that neglect any internal extinction or UV suppression, we still predict a high disrupted star mass.
 As our fit to the reprocessing-outflow model in Section~\ref{sec:Outflow} was also performed using these same luminosities, we can conclude that any UV suppression that may be present is not significantly affecting our estimates of the disrupted star mass.